usrbinnc/netcat-cpi-kernel-module/README.md

 encoded from `.wav` files that were created from `.mp3` files that were encoded from the mastered `.wav` files which were generated from ProTools final mix `.wav` files that were created from 24-track analog tape.

+If complexity isn't your thing, you can go to our [webpage](http://netcat.co) and follow the links to a digital download or a cassette tape of our album.

 Running it
 ----------